AvilaAi/MiniPianoGame/README.md

 A mini piano game

- play with mouse and keyboard made with React.js
+played with mouse and keyboard

+made with React.js

-Works on Chrome or Firefox, not Safari
+works on Chrome or Firefox, not Safari